iamnotbobby/dig-tool/README.md

 ### How It Works

 The tool captures the screen continuously and analyzes each frame to find moving lines and colored zones.
-When it detects a line moving toward the target area, it calculates where the line will be in the future and attempts to click precisely inb the middle of the colored zone.
+When it detects a line moving toward the target area, it calculates where the line will be in the future and attempts to click precisely in the middle of the colored zone.

 ### Detection Process